kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-gameplay.md

 ## Quick Time Event system

 System that registers button presses and fills up a smoothed progress bar.
 The linear progress is incremented with each button press, and the blended progress catches up with it using [lerp-damping](https://www.rorydriscoll.com/2016/03/07/frame-rate-independent-damping-using-lerp/).
 QTE fails if no input is given within a certain time.
-It also plays sound and visual effects attached to progress and/or regress points.
+There is an option to attach sound and visual effects to progress and/or regress points, which will be triggered by the system.

 <!-- <video width="720px" autoplay muted loop playsinline preload="metadata">
     <source src="/assets/videos/qte_f.mp4?v=6" type="video/mp4">